uidaholib/oral-history-as-data/_howto/deploy.md

 {:.alert .alert-info}
 The site settings control what appears in the website's banner, both the bit title of the site and the tagline underneath it.
 The description is put in the code of each page to enable people to find your site on Google or other search engines.

-{% include youtube/embed.html  video-id="OAl_pcWjBwk" title="Editing URL Settings" display="d-none d-md-block" %}
+{% include youtube/embed.html  video-id="gTJpfunqapQ" title="Editing Site Settings" display="d-none d-md-block" %}

 - Now scroll down to the next section in this folder titled *site settings*.
 Go to the first line called *title* and change "Oral History (as) Data" to what ever you would like to call your site.
 {% include bootstrap/figure.md img="howto/beforetitle.png" caption="title before edit" alt="title line before editing" class="w-50" %}